Tea Party Candidates for President 2012

 Mitt Romney raised taxes and fees for marriage, driver's, and gun licenses.
 He increased the state gasoline fee by 2 cents per gallon and he closed tax loopholes that caused businesses to pay more taxes.
 This brought in $541 million to the coffers, but created financial hardships on businesses in Massachusetts.

-Too many flip flops.
+Documentation on Mitt Romney - Mitt Romney A Too many flip flops.
 Does Romney mean what he says?

 Mitt Romney President